SunbirdAI/sunbird-ai-api/api-deployment-docs.md

 -SDKs

 ## How to use CLI using the runpodctl
--runpodctl is an open source -[open source command-line-interface(CLI)](https://github.com/runpod/runpodctl).
+-runpodctl is an open source [open source command-line-interface(CLI)](https://github.com/runpod/runpodctl).
 You can use runpodctl to work with pods and RunPod Projects.

 -Follow this [link](https://docs.runpod.io/cli/install-runpodctl) to be able to install and configure runpod CLI tool.

 ## How to interact with Runpod Serverless